 If you have any doubt that your riding skills or fitness are not of the level required for your chosen holiday you should contact us immediately.

+You must wear protective headgear when riding or around horses.
 We recommend for your own safety that you wear a hard hat that meets current PAS and BSEN safety standards.
 On some rides there may be hats to hire locally but you must not rely on these hats and you should always take your own.
 It is important that your hat fits properly.
-Some riders choose to wear a lightweight endurance style hat, such as made by Troxel or Champion.
+Some riders choose to wear a lightweight endurance style hat, such as made by Uvex, Troxel or Champion.
 Alternatively, wide brimmed covers in a range of materials which are designed to fit over a skull cap are available to purchase in the UK.
-We would be pleased to advise you on where to obtain either.

 Basic Safety Guidelines for Handling Horses